specialprivacy/demonstrator/README.md

   Zookeeper is a dependency of Apache Kafka, providing it with consensus primitives.
 * **kong**
   [Kong](https://konghq.com/) is the API gateway of the SPECIAL platform.
 It takes care of dispatching and authenticating the incoming requests against keycloak.
-* **rethinkdb**
-  [Rethinkdb](https://www.rethinkdb.com) is the database backend of the consent-management-backend.
-It is a dependency of this service and can't be replaced with another database.
 * **keycloak**
   [Keycloak](https://keycloak.org) is an example identity provider.
 It provides the OpenID Connect endpoints the platform uses to authenticate clients.
 The SPECIAL platform does not depend on Keycloak per se, it depends on the OpenID Connect, and so this component can be replaced by other identity providers such as Azure AD, OpenAM, Google, etc. We picked Keycloak as the example service, because it is relatively easy to deploy and configure and because it provides good federation support, allowing it to expose OpenID Connect endpoints for legacy identity providers which do not have native support.
 * **postgres**
-  This is the backend database of keycloak.
+  This is the backend database of keycloak and kong.
 It should be considered an embedded component of that system.

 ### Demonstrator components
 These components are custom written software specifically for this demonstrator.
 They are not part of the SPECIAL platform as such, but are necessary to make the demonstrator work: for example dummy line of business applications.
 Some of these components might graduate to become (or be replaced by) SPECIAL components in the future, at which point their code and documentation will be made available.